 The main event of the year, called "NeuroDays", is organized by a group of about six students every year and consists in two days of conferences based on a neuroscientific subject.

-Every year, students also organize a special event, such as a day dedicated to neuroscience and philosophy, and a meeting with professionals from the non-academic world.
+Once in a while, students also organize a special event, such as a day dedicated to neuroscience and philosophy, and meetings with professionals from the non-academic world.